Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 I thought you went to school.

-I'm trying to do so.
+And I'm trying to do so.

-And I feel like this should be a safe place for me
+And I feel like this should be a safe place for me to ask questions about big babies.

 Sorry.

-Yeah, that's, I mean, that's how it goes.
+Yeah, I mean, that's how it goes.

 You know, they didn't teach us that in Catholic school.

-OK, we didn't learn about big babies.
+Okay, we didn't learn about big babies.

 Oh, yeah.

-It's I wouldn't want you to know about that in Catholic school.
+I wouldn't want you to know about that in Catholic school.

 Yeah.